restful-ws/restful-ws.github.io/rest/understanding-rest.md

 of constraints that, when applied to a solution, produce the characteristics sought for the World Wide Web.
 The
-World Wide Web itself is the network of interconnected resources and associated technologies, something pervasive, yet concrete, that provides the Web's familiar content and services.
+World Wide Web is the network
+of interconnected resources and associated technologies, something pervasive, yet concrete, that provides the Web's familiar content and services.
+REST is the style, the Web is REST's premier implementation.

 REST's constraints could be applied to an entirely separate solution.